chubbyanh/maias-orchard/README.md

 To use this code and make changes without affecting the original code you can do what is called 'Forking the repository'.
 By forking this repository you are given a copy of the code at that moment in time that you can use freely.
 To fork this repository you need to follow the following few steps:

 1. Log into your GitHub account.
-2. Navigate to the [Repository](https://github.com/chubbyanh/maias-orchard), you are wanting to fork.
+2. Navigate to the [Repository](https://github.com/chubbyanh/maias-orchard) that you want to fork.
 3. In the upper-right of the repository, click the 'Fork' button.
 4. A copy of the Repository will now be available within your repositories.